 So here are five simple things to remember when planning your bathroom – and what you need to consider in the early stages.

-Aim for simplicity in bathroom design.
+Aim for simplicity in your bathroom layout

 When you’re planning a bathroom you must first think about how you and your guests will use it.
 Far too many times we see over-complicated bathrooms that simply become a pain to use.
 Above all else, your bathroom is a functional room.
 A room you may visit in a rush.
 A room that you often just use as part of your routine.

 This means that you really need to keep things simple.
-Make sure that your bathroom is a pleasure to use, not a chore, and don’t overcomplicate the bathroom with the new must-have item unless it really adds to your bathroom’s experience overall.
+Make sure that your bathroom is a pleasure to use, not a chore, and don’t overcomplicate the bathroom layout with the new must-have item unless it really adds to your bathroom’s experience overall.